 The practicum experience helps SPH students gain experience and develop practical skills.
 But you’ll find other opportunities to develop professionally, too.
 We encourage you to take advantage of these learning programs and chances to interact with practicing public health professionals.

 Want to learn how to write a grant proposal or conduct a library search?
 Need some help using Excel for your research studies?
 Throughout the year, the Practice Office holds free workshops on a variety of must-have professional skills.
 All students, staff, faculty, and practice partners are welcome.
 For students completing a practicum, the workshops fulfill the learning experiences requirement.
-Check the schedule of upcoming programs.

 You can register for upcoming skill sessions through our office here.